gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

     ![New project page](gitfusion_importer/new_project_page.png)

-1. Click the "Git Fusion Server" drop-down menu to select an available Git Fusion Server to import from.
+1. Click the "Helix Git Fusion Server" drop-down menu to select an available Git Fusion Server to import from.

-1. Click the "Repo" drop-down menu under the "Mirror an exising repository" option and select an available Git Fusion repository to import.
+1. Click the "Repository" drop-down menu under the "Mirror an exising repository" option and select an available Git Fusion repository to import.

     ![Select repository to import](gitfusion_importer/choose_repo.png)